microtrain/bootcamp/09-PHP/06-Heredoc.md

 require 'core/layout.php';
 ```

 Navigate to *https://loc.example.com/public/contact.php* and submit the form.
-The functionality should not have changed in anyway but the code is now cleaner and easier to maintain this is know as a [refactoring](https://martinfowler.com/books/refactoring.html).
+The functionality should not have changed in any way but the code is now cleaner and easier to maintain this is known as a [refactoring](https://martinfowler.com/books/refactoring.html).

 ## Additional Resources